Click Here To Schedule A Consultation

 Does Botox for TMJ change face shape?

-TMJ Botox can provide a facial slimming effect that many find aesthetically desirable.
+When your masseter muscles are overused, hypertrophy or enlargement occurs.
+The masseter muscles in your jaw are similar to other muscles in your body in that the more they are engaged, the bigger and stronger they can develop.
+When masseter hypertrophy occurs, it can result in a large, wide, square-shaped, more muscular-appearing jaw.
+When Botox is injected into the masseter muscles, it can cause the facial muscles to weaken, which produces a more narrow jawline, which many patients find aesthetically desirable.
 Overworked masseter muscles can cause the lower face to develop a boxy appearance, known as a square jawline.
 When Botox is injected into the masseter muscle, it prevents the muscle from overexerting.
 This eventually causes the muscle to become smaller, reducing the squareness of the jaw.
-The result is a slimmer face shape and a more V-shaped jawline.
+The result is a slimmer face and a more V-shaped jawline.
 Depending on the initial size of the jaw muscles, multiple subsequent Botox treatment sessions may be required to achieve facial slimming effects.
+For more information on this process, see our page, Non-Surgical Jaw Reduction.

 Is Botox Jaw Reduction Permanent?